Disputes Resolution Flow

 5. Upload supporting files (when allowed)

-Upload supporting documentation to challenge the dispute and prove payment validity.
-Multiple files can be uploaded.
+If you have reviewed all the evidence and trying to resolve the dispute via direct messaging did not work or was not available, the merchant can now upload evidence in their defence if they are going to challenge.
 To check if files can be uploaded as well as the accepted formats and file size limitations, see allowedCapabilitiesin the dispute details API response body.

 API endpoint: POST /v1/disputes/{disputeId}/files